 The Panel considered that the women were not posed in an overly sexualised manner.
+The Panel considered that the style of lingerie worn by the woman on the left was not overly revealing and did not contain a high level of nudity.

-The Panel noted that this style of pasties (metal and pointed) and the strappy style of the lingerie may be considered by some members of the community to be similar to bondage-style attire.
-The Panel noted that the use of pasties meant that the woman's nipples were not visible, but a large amount of her breasts were.
+The Panel noted that the style of the lingerie worn by the woman on the right meant that a large amount of her pubic mound was visible.
 The Panel considered that many members of the community would find this to be a confronting level of nudity in a public space.

-The Panel noted that the AANA Code of Ethics Practice Note indicated that overtly sexual images included those where clothing reveals a large amount of breast, and as such this image would be considered overtly sexual.
+The Panel noted that AANA Code of Ethics Practice Note indicated that overtly sexual images included those where clothing reveals a large amount of pubic mound, and as such this image would be considered overtly sexual.